Dentistry

 • Chew carefully: Use the other side of your mouth if pressure makes it worse.

-• Desensitizing toothpaste: Brushing with a product like Sensodyne can help calm sensitive nerves.
+• Desensitising toothpaste: Brushing with a product such as Sensodyne may help reduce sensitivity.

 Why Does My Tooth Filling Hurt After Months?